tangsaidi/irregular-sudoku-solver/README.md

 # Irregular Sudoku Solver
 > *A Sudoku solver that solves Sudoku of any shapes*

 Sudoku nowadays not only come in the shape of typical 9*9 grids, lots of variants have emerged over the years.
-There are lots of variants, and normal Sudoku solvers are not designed for these problems.
+And normal Sudoku solvers are not designed for these problems.
 Irregular Sudoku solver is a solver that aims to solve Sudoku's with the grids in any arbitrary shapes!

 Exmples of such Sudokus can be found here:
 - [Puzzles by Andrew Lamonica](http://lamonica.info/CAOSPuzzle/U.html)